-The modern household garage has many uses; in fact, it is becoming increasingly rare for this area of a home to be used to store cars.
-For many people, the garage is used to store personal possessions and equipment that don’t have a natural place within the main living space of a property.
+The modern household garage has many uses.
+In fact, it’s becoming increasingly common for it to be used for other things than to store cars.
+For many, the garage is used for personal possessions and equipment that doesn’t fit inside the home.

-If you’ve recently moved into a new property and have some concerns about the level of security your garage provides, there are many precautions that you can take to keep your valuables a bit safer.
+If you’ve recently moved into a new property and have some concerns about the level of security, there are a few precautions you can take to keep your valuables a bit safer.
 Take a look at six of the most effective garage door security improvements you should consider.

 1. Set up a garage security camera system

-There are now a number of home security kits on the market that give people everything they need to successfully install a garage camera system.
+There are a number of home security kits on the market that give people everything they need to successfully install a garage door security camera system.
 However, far too many systems are left to record endless hours of footage and are only accessed after a crime has taken place.
-It’s now possible to disrupt intruders before valuable items have been taken, as the leading modern security systems use the cloud and can be accessed remotely, usually from a smartphone.
+Now, it’s possible to disrupt intruders before valuable items have been taken.
+Many leading modern security systems use the cloud and can be accessed remotely, usually from a smartphone or tablet.

-These security systems connect to the internet and allow you to view live footage from anywhere in the world that has an internet connection.
-Sophisticated systems can send notifications when there’s an intrusion via phone call, text message, email or mobile app.
+These security systems use your home Wi-Fi to allow you to view live footage from anywhere in the world that also has an internet connection.
+More sophisticated systems can send notifications via phone call, text message, email or mobile app whenever there’s an intrusion.
 In some cases, the local police may also be automatically notified by a third-party monitoring center, if the service is included in your plan.

 2. Add security lighting

-The majority of criminal activity takes place under the cover of darkness, so it’s essential that the area surrounding your garage is well lit during the night.
-Advancements in smart home technology have given homeowners options when it comes to security lighting, with systems on the market ranging from a simple lighting system operated via timers to sensor lights triggered by movement.
+The majority of criminal activity takes place under the cover of darkness, so it’s essential that the area surrounding your garage is well lit at night.
+Advancements in smart home technology have given homeowners options when it comes to security lighting, with systems on the market ranging from a simple timer-operated lighting system to motion-sensored lights.

 Regardless of your preferred design, the addition of exterior lights to the property can reduce the probability of an undetected theft.